 Was it too little, too late as some have posited?
 Was it a Guilt Trip, as Nwangi S. Kimenyi of the Brooking Institution wrote in a June 25 opinion piece?

 I believe the trip was well planned, timed and executed.
-The White House worked on this for many months, long before the president embarked on the trip, and those efforts involved lots of discussion.
+The White House worked on this for many months, long before the president embarked on the trip, and those efforts involved lots of discussions.
 Not many news outlets reported about those preparations.
 We did, here at Africa Agenda, and do not think it is a guilt trip, or that the trip was long overdue.

 If President Obama is going to create a partnership with Africa, which he is doing at his administration’s own timing, must such a relationship be exactly like the ones forged by Bill Clinton or George W. Bush?
 I don’t believe the administration is a “copy cat” and I don’t think his Africa policies or initiatives will mirror or need to look anything like those of his predecessors.